Martone: Church of S. Anania or Grotto of the Saracens

 The church of S. Anania is situated in the locality of Gullune or Gujune, a short distance from the bed of the Livadio stream, in the hollow of a huge rock of slalattic origin, also called "Grotto of the Saracens", where the remains of the Basilian monastic oratorio of St Anania can be observed, mentioned in the act of Leonzio, bishop of Gerace, of 19 October 1106, written in n.
 LXXI of the Syllabus grǽcarum membranarum, of the Trinchera, Naples, 1865, parchment n.12, page 91.

 In certain circumstances, the grotto of S. Anania is called "Grotto of the Saracens" in consideration that the Basilian monastic complex was plundered by Saracen raids on the Ionic foreshores of Calabria between the 7th and 10th centuries.

-The most severe destruction by the Saracens in the Locride area took place between 952 when under the walls of Gerace a bloody battle was fought between the Byzantine troops commanded by Milacron, and the Saracen ones led by Abu-l-Kasem, who renounced its occupation, and 986, the year in which Gerace – after being conquered and destroyed in 982 – was again captured and put to the sac.
+The most severe destruction by the Saracens in the Locride area took place between 952 when under the walls of Gerace, a bloody battle was fought between the Byzantine troops commanded by Milacron, and the Saracen ones led by Abu-l-Kasem, who renounced its occupation, and 986, the year in which Gerace – after being conquered and destroyed in 982 – was again captured and put to the sac.

 Between these two dates, the monasteries of S.Maria di Bucita and the nearby monastery of S. Anania were also destroyed.

 N. Spatari, in his treatise L'enigma delle arti asittite nella Calabria ultramediterranea writes, "Chiesa-Grotta sul fiume Livadio, that laps Martone, a town on the rising slopes above the Chiesa-Grotto, was used as a refuge by the first local Christians escaping the Roman centuries.
-Later on, around 600–700, at the entrance of the grotto an external structure was added, to better accommodate the faithful; in it, we can see some frescos which express, with a variety of colours, the technique and the style of the Church-Rocca of Göreme, particularly in the figures followed by symbolic decorations in red.
-One of my detailed reconstructing surveys allows to realize its originating architectonic structure, whose stereo-metric elements are typical of the architecture developed in Anatolia-Cappadocia and in the Christian Orient of Mesopotamia, Syria, Iraq, Sudan and along the Nile."
+Later on, around 600–700, at the entrance of the grotto, an external structure was added to better accommodate the faithful; in it, we can see some frescos which express, with a variety of colours, the technique and the style of the Church-Rocca of Göreme, particularly in the figures followed by symbolic decorations in red.
+One of my detailed reconstructing surveys allows us to realize its originating architectonic structure, whose stereo-metric elements are typical of the architecture developed in Anatolia-Cappadocia and in the Christian Orient of Mesopotamia, Syria, Iraq, Sudan, and along the Nile."

-In the inside of the large grotto, the monks had found other spaces and a small cell that was likely used as a dormitory.
+On the inside of the large grotto, the monks had found other spaces and a small cell that was likely used as a dormitory.

 Nearby is the Pietra di S. Anania, a gigantic mass of calcareous rock with an irregular form.